How to Choose a Business Structure in Florida

 Limited Partnership

-A Florida limited partnership consists of at least one general partner who manages the business and bears unlimited personal liability, and one or more limited partners whose liability is capped at their capital contributions.
+A Florida limited partnership has at least one general partner who manages the business and bears unlimited personal liability, and one or more limited partners whose liability is capped at their capital contributions.
 Limited partners may not participate in management without risking the loss of their limited liability status.

 Limited partnerships are used primarily for investment vehicles and family wealth transfer structures where a managing partner needs operational control and passive investors want liability protection without management responsibility.
-The limited partnership does not protect the general partner, who remains personally liable for all partnership obligations.
+The general partner remains personally liable for all partnership obligations.

-For asset protection purposes, the limited partnership’s value lies in the charging order protection it provides to limited partners’ interests.
-A creditor of a limited partner cannot seize the partnership interest or force distributions.
-The creditor’s sole remedy is a charging order, which is a lien on distributions if and when the partnership makes them.
+For asset protection, the limited partnership’s value lies in charging order protection for limited partners’ interests.
+A creditor of a limited partner cannot seize the partnership interest or force distributions—the creditor’s sole remedy is a charging order, which is a lien on distributions if and when the partnership makes them.
 This protection is similar to what a multi-member LLC provides, but the limited partnership imposes the additional requirement that limited partners stay out of management.

 Limited Liability Company

-An LLC member’s personal assets are generally protected from business debts, lawsuits against the company, and contractual obligations of the business.
-This protection holds as long as the member maintains the LLC as a separate entity, avoids commingling personal and business funds, and does not personally guarantee business obligations.
+A Florida LLC shields its members’ personal assets from business debts, lawsuits against the company, and contractual obligations of the business.
+This corporate shield holds as long as the member maintains the LLC as a separate entity, avoids commingling personal and business funds, and does not personally guarantee business obligations.
 The operating agreement defines the governance structure, profit allocation, and transfer restrictions that formalize this separation.

-From the other direction, an LLC also protects the business interest from the member’s personal creditors.
+From the creditor-protection side, an LLC also protects the business interest from the member’s personal creditors.
 In a multi-member LLC, a personal creditor’s sole remedy is a charging order, which entitles the creditor to receive distributions only if and when the LLC makes them.
 The creditor cannot force a distribution, vote on LLC matters, or seize LLC assets.
-This protection is one of the LLC’s most significant asset protection features and is unavailable with corporations.
+This protection is one of the LLC’s most important asset protection features and is unavailable with corporations.

 LLCs are taxed as pass-through entities by default.
 A single-member LLC is treated as a disregarded entity, and a multi-member LLC is taxed as a partnership.
 Either can elect S corporation or C corporation tax treatment if doing so produces a better tax result.